TinKurbatoff/tornado-tryton/README.md

 ## General Information
-- This module helps connecting to tryton back-end from Tornado web application
+- This module helps to connect to tryton back-end from Tornado web application
-- I created a Mobile App that used datat from Tryton DB to operate, there is a flask_tryton module exists, but I don't want to use flask as it blocking server and doesn't intendend to use in multy-user multi-tasking operations.
-As I use Tornado as API back-end I needed to connect tornado back-end to Tryton DB and it's models.
+- I created a Mobile App that used data from Tryton DB to operate, there is a [flask_tryton](https://pypi.org/project/flask-tryton/) module, but I don't want to use flask as it blocking a server and wasn't intended to use in multi-user multitasking operations.
+As I use Tornado as API back-end I needed to connect a Tornado back-end to Tryton DB and its models.
-- I created this module to
-- Why did you undertake it?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->